sarahmfrost/compostnet/README.md

 Version A:

+You will need
+Python 3.5

+Tensorflow
+pip install --upgrade "tensorflow==1.7.*"

 Folders: android, ios, scripts, tf_file
+Dowload these folders and move them into the same directory

-For retrain file, change the image_dir path to the path with the training data to test run the second set of code with an image path from the testing data
+to retrain, change the image_dir path to the path with the training data in commands.txt to test run the second set of code with an image path from the testing data in commands.txt